n8n-io/n8n-docs/docs/data/data-mapping/data-item-linking/item-linking-errors.md

 There's a node in the chain that doesn't return pairing information.
 The solution here depends on the type of the previous node:

 - Code nodes: make sure you return which input items the node used to produce each output item.
 Refer to [Item linking in the code node](/data/data-mapping/data-item-linking/item-linking-code-node/) for more information.
-- Custom or community nodes: the node creator needs to be update the node to return which input items it uses to produce each output item.
+- Custom or community nodes: the node creator needs to update the node to return which input items it uses to produce each output item.
 Refer to [Item linking for node creators](/data/data-mapping/data-item-linking/item-linking-node-building/) for more information.

 ### Fix for 'Multiple matching items for expression'